bit101/bufkill/readme.md

 vim.g.bufkill_ignore_splits = 1
 ```

+Now `bufkill` will simply delete any buffer it can and prompt for those that need saving (or however you configured it), but it won't to any special handling for maintaining splits.

 ## Todo

 - Option to show an "Are you sure" prompt when closing a terminal buffer, as it may have an important process running in it.